 Speaking of which, some suggest that technology is there to make things better for farmers, while others posit the opposite.
 Is there a balance to be found between tradition and technology when it comes to improving work for farmers?

 That’s a totally false dualism.
 Indian farmers have been there for 10,000 years: you couldn’t have farmed sustainably for that long without different technologies.
 There are indigenous technologies and there are industrial technologies.

-So, what you’re calling technology in absolute terms is really tools for killing plants and insects: herbicides, pesticides and insecticides.
+So, what you’re calling technology in absolute terms are really tools for killing plants and insects: herbicides, pesticides, and insecticides.
 But we do control pests: if you preserve biodiversity, you will have insects, but no pests.